pike82/new-wiki/Hammer-Class.md

 # Hammer Class

 First Class capable of orbital insertion with significant margin for LEO experiments.
+This is really used for low cost re-entry testing with, with the bluebird used for orbital insertion since it include and improved upper stage.

 This Class consists of:\
 [Hammer Mk1](#Hammer-Mk1)